Coverage Types Explained

 No matter who was at fault, collision insurance will pay to fix or replace your own car if it gets damaged in an accident.
 There is no rule that says you have to have this kind of insurance, but if you have a car loan, your lender may make you.
 If you have a newer or more expensive car that would cost a lot to fix or replace, collision insurance is even more important.

-As you drive your car, let us say you hit a guardrail on the side of the road by mistake.
-Your car gets a lot of damage from the hit, like a broken front bumper and a dented hood.
+As you drive your car, let’s say you hit a guardrail on the side of the road by mistake.
+Your car gets a lot of damage from the hit.
 It does not matter who was at fault in an accident if you have collision insurance.
 Your insurance company will cover the cost of fixing or replacing your car, subject to the limits specified in your policy.
-If you didn’t have collision insurance, you would have to cover the repairs yourself, which could be quite costly.
+If you didn’t have collision insurance, you would have to cover the repairs yourself.

 Comprehensive Insurance

-Let us say you leave your car parked on the street outside your apartment building overnight.
+Let’s say you leave your car parked on the street overnight.
 When you wake up the next morning, your sound system has been stolen.
-As long as your policy limits allow it, if your sound system is stolen and you have comprehensive insurance, your insurance company will pay to replace it.
 Comprehensive insurance will also pay for damage to your car caused by things other than a crash, like a tree falling on it, floods, or a fire.
-If you did not have comprehensive insurance, you would have to pay to fix or replace your stolen stereo system or pay for any damage that was not caused by an accident.
+If you did not have comprehensive insurance, you would have to pay to fix or replace your stolen stereo system.

 Personal Injury Protection (PIP)